Tegridy-Code/the-core/README.md

 Can be scaled with great ease.
 Recommended scaled network shape, gradient shape, and weights/significance distribution: orb network (think precisely orb spider web).

-Best stability IMHO achieved with at least 3 models core with decreasing significance of each model.
+Best stability IMHO achieved with at least 3 models core with hyperbolically decreasing significance of each model.
+Although it is possible that Core and Core Antagonist should have equal significance and children should have hyperbolically decreasing significance.

+Children models must be divided into 2 groups: Sons and Daughters depending on the dominant parent model.
+I.e the core derivative child is a Son and the core antagonist derivative child is a Daughter.

 Enjoy :)